AllStarLink/ASL3/README.md

 **core set debug 5 app_rpt.so**
 **core set debug 3 chan_echolink.so**

+# Operational Changes

+## EEPROM Operation
+chan_simpleusb and chan_usbradio allows users to store configuration information in the EEPROM attached to their CM-xxx device(s).
+The CM119A can have manufacturer information in the same area that stores the user configuration.
+The CM119B does have manufacturer data in the area that stores user configuration.
+The manufacturer data cannot be overwriten.
+The user configuration data has been moved higher in memory to prevent overwriting the manufacturer data.
+If you use the EEPROM to store configuration data, you will need to save it to the EEPROM after upgrading.
+Use `susb tune save` or `radio tune save`.

 This document was created by Danny Lloyd/KB4MDD and modified to death by WD6AWP